cenfun/monocart-coverage-reports/README.md

 - Further understanding of sourcemap, try [Debug for Coverage and Sourcemap](#debug-for-coverage-and-sourcemap)

 How `MCR` Works:
-- 1, Trying to fix the original position with string comparison and [`diff-sequences`](https://github.com/jestjs/jest/tree/main/packages/diff-sequences).
-However, for non-JS code, such as Vue template, JSX, etc., it might be hard to find a perfect solution.
+1. Tries to fix the original position with string comparison and [`diff-sequences`](https://github.com/jestjs/jest/tree/main/packages/diff-sequences).
+However, for non-JS code such as Vue templates or JSX, a perfect solution may not always be possible.
-- 2, Finding all functions, statements and branches by parsing the source code [AST](https://github.com/acornjs/acorn).
-(There is a small issue is the V8 cannot provide effective branch coverage information for `AssignmentPattern`)
+2. Finds all functions, statements and branches by parsing the source code [AST](https://github.com/acornjs/acorn).
+(One small caveat: V8 cannot provide effective branch coverage information for `AssignmentPattern`.)

 ### Unparsable source